Education CertEdPrint Page

 You will study a range of modules which will take you from an introduction to teaching and learning through to more advanced practice skills.
 You will also study a range of wider issues which affect the lifelong learning educational sector, such as educational policy, quality assurance and your own personal and professional development needs.

-For further information about individual modules see Teesside University’s website:
+For further information about individual modules please visit Teesside University’s website by clicking here.

 You are assessed by a combination of written assessments, reflective teaching journals and teaching portfolios, and by observations of your teaching practice.